aditi-560/E-commerce-follow-along/README.md

 This lesson will help you in understanding how to create an endpoint that place order.

+Welcome to Milestone 26! 🌟

+Today, we will create an backend endpoint for place order.

+Learning Goals 🎯
+By the end of this milestone, you will:

+Create an backend endpoint that will help getting all the orders of the user.
+Steps for Milestone 26📝
+You need to create an endpoint that will receive the user mail You will get the mail of the user using that you need to retrive the _id of the user Using that _id you need to get all the orders of that user Send all the users orders in the response.
+This lesson will help you in understanding how to get all the users orders.

 =======
 ### Run the app locally by cloning the repository, installing dependencies, and starting the server.